mitchelvankleef/mefy-extgametypes-bots/README.md

 run Capture-The-Flag, not Free-For-All.
 You can unset "g_extgametype" by setting it to "".

-You can also set a map-specific cvar for setting the gametype for a particular map.
+You can also set a map-specific cvar (g_extgametype_<mapname>) for setting the gametype for a particular map.
+The mapname must not include the dm/, obj/, or /lib prefix.
 For example,

   set g_extgametype_mohdm1 ctf

 will activate Capture-The-Flag for Southern France.
-This is used in a mixed gametype rotation.
+This is typically used in a mixed gametype rotation.

+## Sample Server Config Files

-See the included sample server config files for examples on how to set up a server for hosting each of the gametypes, and also for setting up a map rotation with multiple gametypes:
+See the included sample server config files for examples on how to set up a server for hosting each of the gametypes.
+Each gametype has an example config associated with it:

   ctf.cfg    - Capture-The-Flag config
   ft.cfg     - Freeze-Tag config
   ftobj.cfg  - Freeze-Tag-Objective config
   ftctf.cfg  - Freeze-Tag-CTF config
   fttow.cfg  - Freeze-Tag-TOW config
   dem.cfg    - Demolition config
   ftdem.cfg  - Freeze-Tag-Demolition config

+You can set up a mixed-gametype rotation by using the cvar "sv_extmaplist".
+This is similar to "sv_maplist" but allows you to specify the gametype for each map in your rotation.
+Read through the following examples in order to learn how to use "sv_extmaplist".

+  mixed-types-extmaplist-1.cfg - Basic example of using "sv_extmaplist"
+  mixed-types-extmaplist-2.cfg - Example showing how to do an extremely long
+                                 map rotation
+  mixed-types-extmaplist-3.cfg - Advanced example showing different gametype
+                                 settings for each entry in the rotation

+Also included are example configs of the older methods for doing a mixed- gametype rotation.
+It is recommended that you use "sv_extmaplist" for your rotation instead of these since it's more powerful and simpler to use.

-  mixed-types-aa.cfg - Mixed Gametypes config for Allied Assault mixed-types-sh.cfg - Mixed Gametypes config for Spearhead and Breakthrough
+  mixed-types-basic.cfg - Basic Mixed Gametypes config
+  mixed-types-vstr.cfg  - VSTR Mixed Gametypes config for Spearhead and
-                       only
+                          Breakthrough only

 ## Special Notes

+Conflicts with MAM (Mohaa Admin Mod) and the Buzzgoodies addon for MAM:
+  If you are using either of these then you must turn off the round warmup feature of these mods.
+It will automatically turn off respawning and end the round prematurely.
+If you look in the configuration files for these mods make sure the following cvars are set to 0:

+	set map_start 0  // make sure its 0
+	set g_dowarmup 0 // make sure its 0

+Freeze-Tag-TOW and sv_team_spawn_interval:
   For Freeze-Tag-TOW, this mod will automatically turn off the built-in respawning delay feature of Spearhead and Breakthrough (sv_team_spawn_interval will be set to 0), since this interferes with Freeze-Tag respawning.
 Do not turn it back on while in the middle of a Freeze-Tag-TOW round or players may be able to hold up the round if they don't spawn into the game.
-If you are hosting a mixed gametype rotation where you want respawn delay on other maps in the rotation, use a VSTR rotation where you set "sv_team_spawn_interval" back to the desired value for the specific map.
+If you are hosting a mixed gametype rotation where you want respawn delay on other maps in the rotation, you will need to set "sv_team_spawn_interval" back to the desired value for the specific map.

 ## Troubleshooting